contributor-experience/handbook/CONTRIBUTE.md

 12. Wait for the pull request to be reviewed by the project team member

+   Currently, the Contributor Experience project is led by a [team of three people](docs/about/team.qmd).
+While only these team members have GitHub permissions to merge Pull Requests, we welcome Pull Request reviews by anyone - suggestions and comments are valuable contributions to our project.

 13. Make changes to the pull request if the reviewing team member recommends them

 14. Celebrate your success after your pull request is merged!